 ROMIANALEE/SHUTTERSTOCK

 We know—eating raw pumpkin isn’t really something people do.
 And that’s a good thing, since cooked squash is incredibly more nutritious (this includes all kinds of squash, like zucchini and acorn), says Bazilian.
 Pumpkins, like carrots, are rich in antioxidants like beta-carotene, which are much easier to absorb once they have been heated.
-“Something like a can of actually increases the amount of beta-carotene your body is able to absorb is off the charts in terms of nutrition,” says Bazillian.
+“Something like a can of Races - Places is off the charts in terms of nutrition,” says Bazillian.

 But Cooking Methods Matter...